bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 Where `<matches>` corresponds to task file name.
 For example:
 `sub-control01_task-nback`.

-Each task events file REQUIRES a corresponding task file containing neural or behavioral data.
+Each task events file REQUIRES a corresponding task data file.
 It is also possible to have a single `events.tsv` file describing events for all participants and runs (see
 [Inheritance Principle](../02-common-principles.md#the-inheritance-principle)).